-This spinach pie, is a Greek classic: made from dark leafy greens and salty feta cheese, enclosed in several layers of perfectly crisp, flakey filo pastry.
-If you’ve never tried it before you’re in for a treat.
+This spinach pie is a Greek classic: made with dark leafy greens and salty feta cheese, enclosed in several layers of perfectly crisp, flakey filo pastry.
+If you have never tried it before you’re in for a treat.
 Delicious hot or cold, perfect to serve vegetarians and suitable for lunch or a light dinner.
-I like to serve it with a tomato salad liberally doused in extra virgin olive oil and a light sprinkling of Maldon salt.
-It’s the perfect picnic dish too, I’ve made filo parcels with the same filling, cocktail size and bigger.
+Serve with a tomato salad liberally doused in extra virgin olive oil and a light sprinkling of Maldon salt.
+It’s also the perfect picnic dish, made into parcels with the same filling, cocktail size or larger.

 In truth my version is not strictly authentic as I generally use anything leafy and green available in my fridge, ie. kale, wild garlic (when in season) and Swiss chard however spinach is always the dominant vegetable.
-The addition of aleppo pepper is my twist, I’m addicted to that chilli kick.
+The addition of Aleppo pepper is my twist, I am addicted to that chilli kick.

 Spanakopita – Greek Spinach & Feta Pie

 - 550 g Spinach or a blend of kale or Swiss chard (but predominately spinach)